 - This Budapest hostel offers value for money with plenty of great features at a budget price!

-- It’s all about location: stroll over to Buda Castle and other wonderful Budapest points of interest!
+- It’s all about location: nestled on the Buda side, you can eaily stroll over to Buda Castle and other wonderful Budapest points of interest!

 - They offer female, male and mixed dormitories.

 Art Hostel Gallery is a comfortable place to stay if you’re going to be out and about in Budapest!
 The hostel has free Wifi and a small kitchen.
 The friendly staff have lots of great advice for making the most of your weekend in Budapest!

 Our Favorite Airbnb – Centrally located apartment for 2 or 4